-On the smartphone start the Rover UC application, select the option "Magnetometer" and a Bluetooth connection will be established (see also figure 7.1 on page 29).
-When the connection has been successfully established then the LED on the telescopic antenna will illuminate in a blue color and on the smartphone the results will be displayed immediately.
+On the smartphone start the Fusion Light application, select the option "Magnetometer" and a Bluetooth connection will be established (see also figure 7.2 on page 29).
+When the connection has been successfully established then the trigger LED on the control unit will illuminate in a blue color and on the smartphone the results will be displayed immediately.